namyeon/namyeon.github.io/who.md

 . mossy woods & big rivers<br>
 .
 MCU movies<br>

-If you're interested in my research of just want to learn more about me, then let's talk - namyeonlee [at] missouri [at] edu.
+If you're interested in my research of just want to learn more about me, then let's talk - namyeonlee [at] mizzou [at] edu.
 Or find me on other online presences:

 . <a href="https://www.instagram.com/namyeon.lee/">Instagram</a> <br>